What Is Paprika? How Do You Cook With It and Use It?

 Bell peppers likely originated in Mexico.
 They are a member of the nightshade family, which also includes potatoes and tomatoes.
 Christopher Columbus is credited with bringing the chili to Europe.
 Aristocrats originally cultivated capsicum (yet another name for peppers) as ornamental plants until cooks eventually the vegetable's culinary value.
 By the 1560s, these peppers had reached the Balkans where they were called "peperke" or "paparka."
 The peppers soon migrated to Hungary, now renowned for its paprika.
 Goulash, anyone?

 It wasn't until the mid-1900s that paprika stepped into the limelight of Western kitchens.
 Spain, South America, Mediterranean regions, India, and California joined Hungary as major paprika producers.
 It's used as a coloring agent in foods and cosmetics.
-Its inclusion in foods fed to zoo flamingos help them keep their pink plumage bright and beautiful.
+Its inclusion in foods fed to zoo flamingos helps them keep their pink plumage bright and beautiful.